Numerical Differential Equations

 Continuous mechanics

-A system of differential equations for which can be written as a function of
+A system of differential equations for which

 only is an autonomous-differential-equation (often referred to as continuous mechanics):